-It is my great pleasure to acknowledge my research guide Prof. P. Gutte lecturer in Government Polytechnic, Hingoli.
-His valuable uidance, constant inspiration, unending support helped me a lot of focus my views in proper perspective.
+It is my great pleasure to acknowledge my guide Prof. P. H. Gutte, lecturer in Government Polytechnic, Hingoli.
+His valuable guidance, constant inspiration, unending support helped me a lot of focus my views in proper perspective.

 Our sincere and whole hearted thanks to Dr. Ashok Updhyay, principal Government Polytechnic, Hingoli for inspiring us to achieve highest goal.
+I’m thankful to HOD Prof. A.T.
+Adhave for providing me this platform.
 Last but not least I am also thankful to my parents and friends who helped me a lot in finalizing the project within limited time frame.

 Thank you